PDF version of Terms and Conditions

 For each personnel assignment, the client receives a personnel selection from InStaff free of charge and without obligation.
 In this selection, the client can confirm (= book) one or more temporary workers bindingly for an assignment and send messages to the temporary workers already before this booking in order to clarify possible queries or to arrange a telephone interview.

 Instead of using InStaff's regular employee leasing service and leasing a person via InStaff, the client can take over this person himself.
 Through this so-called staff takeover, the client acquires the right to hire the desired employee himself/herself, to hire him/her as a subcontractor or to subcontract him/her to third parties.
+In particular, a takeover of staff is also deemed to have taken place if a company legally or economically affiliated with the client enters into an employment relationship with the temporary worker.
 Should the client take over the staff, a claim for payment of a takeover fee arises from InStaff against the client, which is calculated as follows.

 The takeover fee per person depends on two factors: